keredson/rejoinder/README.md

 ## How To Use

-To the left of the "raise hand" button, you should see an emoji button:
+To the left of the "raise hand" button, you should see an emoji button which toggles the UI:

 ![screenshot](screenshots/ui.png)

-Click that to toggle the emoji list.

-Keys `0` - `9` also work as hotkeys.
+*Hint:* Keys `0` - `9` work as hotkeys.

 ## Development